 In Minnesota, where we've been able to enjoy gifts like abundant freshwater, rich biodiversity and productive working lands, we also have a tremendous responsibility.
 Minnesotans have a responsibility to respect and care for the nature that sustains us so that it may sustain future generations as well.
-That’s why we’re using our outside voices to speak up for nature—and we invite you to join us!
+That’s why we’re using our outside voices to speak up for nature with the Minnesota State Legislature—and we invite you to join us!

 How We Use Policy to Advance Conservation

 We work across borders, aisles and sectors to conserve the lands and waters on which all life depends.
-Our nonpartisan approach, commitment to science, and collaboration with local partners and colleagues around the state will help us realize a future in which nature and people thrive together.
+Our nonpartisan approach, commitment to science and collaboration with local partners and colleagues around the state will help us realize our vision of a world where nature and people thrive together.
 But we can’t achieve that future alone, we need your help!

 Updates from the Capitol